Skip to product information

 Height: 9.3cm Width: 13.0cm

-Solid form and lightness
+A form that combines solidity and lightness

 Profile of Nobuhito Nakaoka